Newell, West Virginia

-Newell is an unincorporated community and census-designated place in northern Hancock County, West Virginia, United States, situated along the Ohio River.
+Newell is an unincorporated community and census-designated place in Hancock County, West Virginia, United States, along the Ohio River.
 The population was 1,203 at the 2020 census.
-It is a part of the Weirton–Steubenville metropolitan area.
-Newell is home to the Fiesta Tableware Company and the Mountaineer Casino, Racetrack and Resort.
+It is part of the Weirton–Steubenville metropolitan area and is best known as home to the Fiesta Tableware Company.

 History

-William Hamilton laid out Hamilton, a small town across the Ohio River from Wellsville, Ohio, south of the current site of Newell.
+Hamilton, a small town across the Ohio River from Wellsville, Ohio, was laid out by William Hamilton south of the current site of Newell.
 Hugh Newell, the son of a pioneer from nearby New Manchester (then called Pughtown) became the owner of the site in the 1800s.